 By recognizing the factors known to contribute to stress and burnout and following the suggested actions to impact and improve the systematic factors leading to stress and burnout, healthcare leaders can help their physicians be engaged, maintain healthy stress levels and reduce burnout.

-Visit our page to find out more information on how to decrease physician burnout and stress.
+Contact us to find out more information on how to decrease physician burnout and stress.